Leysters: Geography

 The parish is rural, of farm complexes, fields, managed woodland and coppices, streams, ponds, isolated and dispersed businesses and residential properties.
 The depopulated village and farm hamlet of Laysters (Leysters), is at the central north, with the farming hamlet of Woonton, at 1.5 mi, south-west of the village and at the border with Kimbolton.
 Three streams form parish boundaries.
 The first, Whyle Brook, rises at Starch Field Covert, flows south-eastwards to the border with Bockelton, at which point it is joined by a further stream from the north, then flows south-west as the parish boundary with Bockleton and then as the boundary with Pudleston, until it turns south to meet Stretford Brook at the north of Leominster parish, eventually meeting the River Lugg as tributary in Leominster town.
 The second, a branch of Whyle Brook, rises at the north, near Leysters Pole and at the border with Middleton on the Hill, flows parallel to the A4114, then south to form a short border with Kimbolton.
 The third rises 380 yd east from Leysters Pole as the stream Church House Dingle, becoming Sunny Bank Dingle, as the parish boundary with Middleton on the Hill, to the confluence with Cadmere Brook, a tributary of the River Teme to the north.
 Cadmere Brook crosses Laysters upstream to Bockleton.
 The only major road in the parish is the A4112, which runs as a 300 yd stretch through a northern tip of the parish west from Leysters Pole in Middleton on the Hill and continues south-west as a boundary with Middleton and Kimbolton.
-A minor road running south from Leysters Pole branches, into three: one road south to Whyle in Pudleston; one south-east to Bockleton; one, as Cinders Lane, arcing north-east, through Oldwood, Worcesterchire, in Tenbury parish, to Tenbury Wells.
+A minor road running south from Leysters Pole branches, into three: one road south to Whyle in Pudleston; one south-east to Bockleton; one, as Cinders Lane, arcing north-east, through Oldwood, Worcestershire, in Tenbury parish, to Tenbury Wells.
 A minor through-road arcs through the west of the parish, from the A4122, running through Woonton, then to Brockmanton in Puddleston.
 All other routes are country lanes, bridleways, farm tracks, property entrances, and footpaths.